stewartsmith/drizzle/docs/replication/examples/slave/provision_new_slave.rst

 Provision New Slave
 ===================

+:Synopsis: Provision a new slave from a backup of a master
+:Replicator: :ref:`default_replicator`
+:Applier: :ref:`slave`
+:Difficulty: Nontrivial
+:Use cases: New slaves, existing deployments

 The basic formula for creating a new slave host for an existing replication setup is:

    1. Make a backup of the master databases.